SzymonCierpik/stwgroup-icecream/README.md

-# ICE CREAM MADE WITH PASSION
+# ICE CREAM - STW GROUP

 The project involves the development of a website using HTML and CSS.
 The main goal is to create a responsive and visually appealing web page.
 Here is a technical description of the project: